Political Science in Service of “Organized Combat”: An Interview with Professor Leah Stokes

 LS: I think it’s really exciting what these young people are doing.
 I think they're really smart.
 They have an interesting strategy leading up the 2020 election, getting young people to volunteer and take time off their schooling to organize.
 It’s similar to what we’ve seen emerge in the gun control movement this past year.

-I’m very impressed with the long-timeframe approach.
-Ideas take a long time to percolate, so the fact we’re talking about this issue now is good.
+I’m very impressed with their long-timeframe approach.
+Ideas take a long time to percolate, so the fact that we’re talking about this issue now is good.
 You need to be developing ideas and legislation far before its time, far before you have a Democratic trifecta in the federal government.
 I do feel it would make a big difference in the 2020 election.
 I’m generally not an optimistic person and this makes me feel optimistic.

 Any Democratic nominee that does not place climate change at the center of their platform is out to lunch as far as I’m concerned.
 The crisis is here now, being paid for now, by fires in California and deadly heat waves across the world, horrible drought and hurricanes.
 I see that the movement is making this clear to nominees.